 Some people say that if hard work alone determines people’s wealth, then some people in developing countries who work twice as much or more, in order to make ends meet would indeed be the wealthiest.

 During my trip to Lagos late last year, what began as a simple trip to Agboju market in FESTAC to get my sister’s clothes altered became a photo project.
 I had carried my camera along to take pictures of any peculiar things that I came across but after a few snaps coupled with my sister’s enthusiasm to show me around the market that I had once known as a teenager, I became snap frenzied.

-I turned to looked at a woman selling second hand clothes also known as- bend down select, who was very enthusiastic about getting a picture of her taken even though she knew she’d never get a copy of her own.
+I turned to look at a woman selling second-hand clothes also known as bend down select, who was very enthusiastic about getting a picture of her taken even though she knew she’d never get a copy of her own.
 My sister who by then had also caught the photography bug requested to take it, so I let her do the honours.
-And then right after that, another guy casually put his arm around her shoulder and requested for a photo too, so I did the honours.
+And then right after that, another guy casually put his arm around her shoulder and requested a photo too, so I did the honours.

 After being supercharged by that experience, I got an idea and thus, excitedly began the mission to capture more traders while they worked.

-They chose to work hard to earn a honest living and I was inspired.
+They chose to work hard to earn an honest living and I was inspired.